syncfusion-content/winui-docs/winui/Time-Picker/Getting-Started.md

 ---
 layout: post
-title: Getting started with WinUI TimePicker control | Syncfusion
+title: Getting Started with WinUI Time Picker control | Syncfusion
-description: This section describes about how to add the TimePicker (SfTimePicker) control into WinUI application and its basic features.
+description: Learn here about getting started with Syncfusion WinUI Time Picker control and more details.
 platform: WinUI
 control: SfTimePicker
 documentation: ug
 ---

-# Getting Started with WinUI TimePicker
+# Getting Started with WinUI Time Picker

 This section explains the steps required to add the [TimePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html) control and its time selection options.
 This section covers only basic features needed to get started with Syncfusion `TimePicker` control.